serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 #### Please Note!

-Identifier must always be in Pascal case, e.g. something that starts with a CAPITAL letter. `myTable`, `mycoolTable`, `aTable` are invalid module names. `MyCoolTable` is fine.
+Identifier must always be in Pascal case, e.g. something that starts with a CAPITAL letter. `myTable`, `mycoolTable`, `aTable` are invalid module names. `MyCoolTable` is OK.

 > We'll add a validation to Sergen for this soon.